 While there our protagonist whiles away the months by boozing and feasting with his host.
 He also oinks and boinks with the man’s daughter and sister-in-law.
 When a small-scale peasant uprising breaks out and the estate is attacked Flashman and a fellow British POW flee with Russian plans for a (fictional) invasion of India to open up a Second Front in the war.

-After a thrilling chase Flashman winds up recaptured by Russian forces under the sinister real-life Count Ignatiev, who plans to use Harry as a sacrificial pawn in the planned attack on India.
+After a thrilling chase in a horse-drawn sleigh across the snowy Russian landscape Flashman winds up recaptured by the Tsar’s forces under the sinister real-life Count Ignatiev, who plans to use Harry as a sacrificial pawn in the planned attack on India.
 Our antihero is freed by the real-life anti-Russian guerilla and bandit chief Yakub Beg.

 Yakub Beg plans to force Harry to take part in a raid on a Russian fortress.
 Yakub intends for our protagonist’s familiarity with artillery and rockets (Gained at the beginning of the novel, remember?) to enable them to inflict a massive defeat on the Russkies.